taliesinb/funes/README.md

 # Funes

 Funes lets you decorate functions in such a way that their computations are memorized permanently to disk.
+This is extremely useful for scientific investigations in which partial results should be stored between runs -- hyperparameter searches being a good example.
+If the range of a hyperparameter search is extended, the computations from a previous run will complete instantly.
+Similarly, jobs can be cancelled part-way through, without requiring that the completed results are rerun.

+Because the cache keys are definition-sensitive, changing a function definition in such a way that old results become invalid will automatically cause them to be recomputed.

 It is named after the Borges short story [Funes the Memories](https://en.wikipedia.org/wiki/Funes_the_Memorious).